 A right pain in the ass, especially as they get bigger.
 Expect to develop new prep skills especially for the coffees these work best with; ultralight through medium.

-- Now offered by two companies, Weber Workshops and Craig Lyn.
+- Now offered by two companies, Weber Workshops and Craig Lyn, respectively.
 Used to be Lyn Weber.
-Well sorted examples are great, the value is good, and this can be upgraded to motor drive with a WUG2 kit.
+Well sorted examples are great, the value is good, and the HG1 non-prime can be upgraded to motor drive with a WUG2 kit.
 Runs the big 3 phase robur burr.

 - HG2 and Key

 - Updated HG1 from Weber Workshops.
 Adds a gearbox or a motor setup to make life easier when grinding harder beans.
 Key includes some quality of life upgrades that may or may not work well.

 - In house conicals in the single and three phase robur size.
 Reports indicate they work well as should be expected.

 - Kafatek Monolith Conical

 - An excellent value pick for this list.
 Conical burrs, not the most available.
 Single phase Mazzer Robur burr.
 MC4 version has a prebreaking burr for better grind quality.
 RDT and WDT required, but static reduces after break in.
 A puffer is a must.